chrisnoonan98675/site/xl-deploy/concept/xl-deploy-azure-plugin.markdown

 - XL Deploy 7.0.0
 ---

 The XL Deploy Azure plugin enables XL Deploy to work with the Microsoft Azure cloud computing service.
-It allows you to provision Virtual Machines, Containers and deploy FunctionApp and WebApp.
+It allows you to provision Virtual Machines, Containers, and deploy FunctionApp and WebApp.

 For information about requirements and the configuration items (CIs) that the Azure plugin provides, refer to the [Azure Plugin Reference](/xl-deploy-xld-azure-plugin/latest/azurePluginManual.html).